Environment and Sustainability

-Under the scheme three types of funding are available, Community Assistance Scheme Donations up to $600, Community Assistance Scheme Grants up to $7,000.
+Under the scheme two types of funding are available, Community Assistance Scheme Donations up to $600, Community Assistance Scheme Grants up to $7,000.

-Applications for the 2023 scheme opened on 6 December 2022 and closed on 13 January 2023.
+Applications for the previous 2023 scheme opened on 6 December 2022 and closed on 13 January 2023.
 All funds will need to be spent by the 30 June 2023 and an announcement of successful applicants was made at the 15 February 2023 Ordinary Meeting of Council.
 A list of successful applicants can be found by visiting the below link:

 For further information on the scheme, please read through the guidelines below:

 Wingecarribee Community Assistance Scheme Guidelines(PDF, 329KB) - please note, the closing date is now 14 April, not 7 April 2023.

 Wingecarribee Community Assistance Scheme 2021 - 2022(PDF, 91KB)

 Wingecarribee Community Assistance Scheme 2020 - 2021(PDF, 167KB)

 Wingecarribee Community Assistance Scheme 2019 - 2020(PDF, 108KB)

 Wingecarribee Community Assistance Scheme 2018 - 2019(PDF, 239KB)